 Contemporary public relations has appropriated the classic cultural art form of rich storytelling, and with good reason.
 No one can resist a good story.
-Why do we click on a catchy headline or keep reading past the lead sentences?
-When it happens, it’s because we’ve been drawn in.
+Why do we click on a catchy headline or keep reading past the lead?
+Because we’ve been drawn in.
 PR professionals know that in the “attention economy” where consumer engagement is elusive, the most effective way to connect with an audience may be to tell your story.

 The best marketers know how to shape narratives that have an emotional hook or tie to consumer values.
 Or, at the very least, are funny, like this video from career blog Snagajob.
 Most “marketing geniuses” are strong storytellers.